Why Industrial Space for Rent Is the Hottest CRE Sector in 2022

 Characteristics of an Industrial Space for Lease

 - High rent and high yield: Industrial properties serve a specific customer that needs ample space to perform certain functions for the masses.
 These are high-rent paying clients.
 As a result, the annual return for industrial properties is usually higher than that of residential.
 We’re talking anywhere from 7-10% for industrial vs. 4-5% yearly return from residential.
-Most leases for industrial properties include a fixed annual price increase.
+Most industrial space for lease includes a fixed annual price increase.

 - Longer leases: Tenants of industrial space for rent usually sign lease terms for anywhere between 5-25 years.
 From the perspective of a commercial producer, it would be a massive undertaking to relocate production facilities each year.
 As an investor, this provides long-term security and stability of income.